NicoleBusta/CreditRiskClassification/README.md

 Based on the scores of the Logistic Regression Model using resampled data, the model's performance seems to be impacted by noise and bias, and perhaps model selection issues.
 The resampled data may have created oversampling, making it harder for the model to distinguish between the two classes; healthy and high-risk.
 Also, oversampling of the high-risk class may cause the model to be biased towards that class, thereby leading to decreased overall accuracy.

-In reviewing the scores for the two models, I would lean towards using the Logistic Regression Model using Original Data.
+For purposes of this analysis, and based on the data used and the scores received for the two models, the difference is nominal; both models appear relatively equal in performance and both result in an overall accuracy score of 95%.
+If the data were to change, or a different variable selected; the results may differ and alternate models (e.g., SVMs or Random Forests).

 ## Resources
 #### Data Source: lending_data.csv
-#### Software/Tools: Jupyter, Pandas, Numpy, Sklearn, Imblearn, VSCode
+#### Software/Tools: Jupyter, Python, Pandas, Numpy, Sklearn, Imblearn, VSCode